Disc Protrusion or Disc Herniation: Percutaneous Endoscopic Disc Nucleoplasty (Thermo Ray)

 The principle is based on a minimal shrinkage of the gelatinous disc nucleus.
 With the resulting shrinkage, the bulging disc retracts, the compressed nerve is released and the leg pain and back pain subside .

 The procedure is called Intradiscal Electro Thermal Therapy (IDET).

-- Studies show success rate of up to 70% for patients with chronic back pain.
+- Studies show a success rate of up to 70% for patients with chronic back pain.
 With a proper diagnosis, the results are very reliable.

 - Easy rehabilitation after IDET treatment: no sutures or scarring in the area around the spine.
 Patients can go back to work quickly with no postsurgical complications

 - The overall stability or mobility of the spine is not affected by Nucleoplasty.
 Patients do not suffer adverse effects